Annual Council Housing Complaint Performance and Service Improvement Report 2024-25

 Landlord Services Customer Care and Complaints Team

-In preparation for the new version of the Housing Ombudsman Complaint Handling Code that came into effect on 1st April 2024, in 2023/24 we made many changes in how we handle complaints about our landlord function.
+Following the changes in Housing Ombudsman Complaint Handling Code that came into effect on 1st April 2024, in 2024/25 we continued to make changes in how we handle complaints about our landlord function.
+We worked on these changes with colleagues who handle complaints within ODS and those within the Council who handle non-landlord function related complaints to ensure a consistent approach.

 Property Services